In this section we aim to provide all necessary information to help plan your fieldwork at the UK Arctic Research Station.

 Personal Details Form – this will be sent with the approval letter to the Principal Investigator to pass onto the field team members.
 All field team members must complete this form as soon as possible post approval of your project.
-It is very important that any medical concerns are raised at this stage.
-Please note that all visitor details forms should be sent directly to the Station Manager who along with BAS Operations, hold the information in confidence.
-Since there is no doctor on site, all applicants should be medically fit and should possess a valid first-aid certificate.
+Please note that all visitor details forms should be sent directly to the Station Manager and Megan Smith.

 Chemical Approval Request form – if using any chemicals, this needs to be completed and sent to the BAS Health and safety advisor at BAS, copied to the Station Manager.
 A copy will be sent to you if applicable.

 Risk Assessments – the Station Manager can provide generic risk assessments for most field activities.

 Please note that all researchers planning field activities in and around Ny-Ålesund should recognise that their institute or university has a duty of care to their employees.
 Whilst these employees are in transit or undertaking field research on and around Svalbard appropriate insurance arrangements should have been made by the employer to cover their staff whilst abroad.